SPSS Professional Certification

 Statistics Certificate Requirements

 The knowledge created by the UWF SPSS Certificate program will support existing required and/or elective courses.
-The UWF SPSS Certificate Program will cover the following statistical topics with eight separate tutorial sessions:
+The UWF SPSS Certificate Program covers the following statistical topics with eight separate tutorial sessions:

 - T-tests: Independent and dependent with assorted variations

-The UWF SPSS Certificate Program will be available in the form of an online tutorial.
-The tutorial will be assessed online through the University of West Florida Continuing Education program.
-The tutorial is divided into eight topics, each standardized to follow the same format for familiarity and consistency, each covering a specific statistical test.
+The UWF SPSS Certificate Program tutorial is divided into eight topics, each standardized to follow the same format for familiarity and consistency, each covering a specific statistical test.
 The standard format of individual topics within each tutorial will include:

 - The definition of the statistic